-On the same day ( May 27th 2019), if using a Visa debit card with a 2% currency conversion fee capped at €11.43 – it would have cost £1416.
+On the same day ( May 27th 2019), if you used a Visa debit card with a 2% currency conversion fee capped at €11.43 – it would have cost £1416.
 A saving of £42.

-If you want to avoid being one of the people that will collectively end up paying an estimated total €62 Million of card currency charges to banks in Ireland in 2019 – then you need to know – What is the cheapest way to pay online?
+If you want to avoid contributing to the estimated €80 Million of currency charges to banks in Ireland in 2020 – then you need to know – What is the cheapest way to pay online?

 - N26 and Revolut are the two most popular in Ireland.
 Why not get both ? .
 See our comparison of Revolut and N26 here.

-- Don’t use Amazon’s currency converter – it will work out more expensive than using your card (even if your card adds fees)
+- Don’t use Amazon’s currency converter – it will work out more expensive than using your card (even if your card adds fees).

-- Don’t use Paypal to convert currency when purchasing in non Euro currencies – it will always be more expensive than using your debit or credit card.
+- Don’t use Paypal to convert currency when purchasing in non-Euro currencies – it will always be more expensive than using your debit or credit card.